 Break Through The Barriers to Learning

 Our campuses are open for walk-in assistance.
-Wait times may be longer than expected, especially during peak hours of 11am-2pm due to limited staff on campus.
 For more information on ways to connect with our offices, including virtual appointments, click the link below.

 FERPA does establish several exceptions that allow the institution to disclose student records without the student's prior consent.
 Some of these exceptions are: